vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/03/027_shatrunivAraNam/06_UrdhvA_digbRhaspatiradhipatiH.md

 <details><summary>Griffith</summary>

-id
-3.27.6    Brihaspati controls the topmost region, Svitra...
+Brihaspati controls the topmost region, Svitra is warder, and the Rain the arrows.
-3.27.6    Where lies the world of those dear friends, th...
-Name: Comment, dtype: object
+Worship to these the regents, these the warders, and to the arrows, yea, to these be worship,!
+Within your jaws we lay the man who hateth us and whom we hate.
 </details>

 <details><summary>पदपाठः</summary>